javalikescript/lha/README.md

 ## Devices

-Any device available through ConBee, Hue or Z-Wave could be added with some modifications.
+Any device available through ConBee, Hue or Z-Wave JS could be added with some modifications.

-The following devices are already availables.
-* Philips Hue
-  * Go
-  * Lightstrip
-  * White and Ambiance
-  * Dimmer Switch
-  * Motion sensor
-  * Outdoor sensor
-* Ikea TRÅDFRI
-  * Driver for Pax Led NORRFLY
-  * Light panel FLOALT
-  * Wireless dimmer
-  * Wireless control outlet
-* Xiaomi Aqara
-  * Multi sensor
-* Mextronic
-  * Switch ZG9101SAC
-* FIBARO
-  * Smoke Sensor
-* Qubino
-  * ZMNHUD1_DIN Pilot wire
-* ZOOZ
-  * ZSE44 Temperature Humidity XS Sensor
-* LiXee
-  * ZLinky TIC
+See list of already available [devices](devices.md)

 ## Screenshots